-When adding a bathroom in a basement, it is crucial to consider the location of the sewer piping in the area.
+When adding a bathroom in a basement in Atlanta, GA, it is crucial to consider the location of the sewer piping in the area.
 Homes built on a basement typically have the sewer pipes run along the ceiling of the basement, locating them HIGHER than the potential bathroom.
 Due to this arrangement, gravity drainage, which is a standard draining operation, will not work.
 It is now necessary to somehow transfer the wastewater generated by use of the new bathroom, approximately ten feet overhead to the sewer lines.
 To accomplish this, one must install a sewage ejector pump system.

-We Can Save You from Ejector Pump Troubles
+Ridgeway Plumbing Atlanta Can Save You from Ejector Pump Troubles

 At Ridgeway Plumbing Atlanta, we can assure you an expert diagnosis and effective sewage ejector pump repair.
 We have well-versed technicians who can attend to your needs.
-Armed with specialized skills and positive attitude, our men are characterized by versatility and can work on your unique pump concerns, even those as specific as installing or repairing Zeller sump pumps.
+Armed with specialized skills and positive attitude, our technicians are characterized by versatility and can work on your unique pump concerns, even those as specific as installing or repairing Zeller sump pumps.
 Remember Proper Planning is Key!

 What is an Ejector Pump?

 An ejector pump is made up of several components; the pump basin, the pump itself, and the discharge and vent lines.
-To install one of these systems, the first step is to determine the location for the pump based on the fixtures it will service (toilets, sinks, etc.).
+To install one of these ejector pump systems in Atlanta, the first step is to determine the location for the pump based on the fixtures it will service (toilets, sinks, etc.).
 Then the slab material is removed, and a hole is dug about three feet deep and 2 feet wide.
 In this hole goes the pump basin, a large heavy-duty plastic “bucket” in which the pump will sit.
 Then drain lines are routed underneath the slab from the fixtures to the basin via a 4′ diameter hole in the side.

 The pump is set in the basin, and the discharge line (the drain line which carries the sewage out of the basin) is connected to it.
 The electrical line is run out the top of the basin, and the lid is secured on with bolts.
 This discharge line must, by code, have a check valve and a ball valve installed on it near the pump.
 A check valve stops any excess sewage from draining back into the basin after a discharge cycle is complete, while a ball valve is a maintenance piece designed to prevent the discharge completely.
 The discharge line is then piped up and over to the home’s main sewer piping and connected.
 The pump basin’s vent line must be piped to a vent line near the area.

 When the finished bathroom is used, the waste water drains into the pump basin.
 When the water level reaches a determined depth in the basin, normally about twenty inches deep, a float on the pump becomes inverted, activating the pump’s motor.
 The pump simultaneously sucks and chops up the basin’s contents, sending the sewage up and out of the basin through the discharge line.
 A brief, 5-second hum is heard during this process, followed by a quiet “bang,” indicating the pump’s completed cycle.
 A small dripping sound may sometimes be heard after the pump’s cycle.
 This comes from a small hole that is supposed to be drilled six inches above the pump’s discharge port in the discharge line.
-It’s called a weep hole; a small, seemingly insignificant hole which prevents the pump’s motor from locking up due to negative pressure following a cycle.
+It’s called a weep hole; a small, seemingly insignificant hole that prevents the pump’s motor from locking up due to negative pressure following a cycle.

 How long do Ejector Pumps Last?